Blue once ruled the Green(sboro).

 The Proximity Hotel is the first LEED Certified Hotel in the United States (it's green!).
 Proximity Hotel and its restaurant, Print Works Bistro, are named for two cotton mills in Greensboro that were part of Cone Mills.

-The Biltmore Greensboro Hotel once housed the offices of Caesar and Moses Cone, who built the Proximity Manufacturing Mill, Revolution Cotton Mill, and the White Oak Plant.
 The hotel took its name in the early 1990s after new owners renovated and chose the name "Biltmore" for the high standards it represents.
 Rumor has it that the name comes from the famed Gloria Vanderbilt, who stayed there while in Greensboro for her line of jeans with the Cone brothers.

 Jeansboro Statue Locations